kevin-ch-day/ScytaleDroid/docs/device_analysis/README.md

 3. Choose **5: Inventory & DB sync** to capture the latest snapshot.
 4. Choose **7: Pull APKs** and pick a scope (default = Play + `/data`).
 5. Review the summary for counts, skipped packages, and `apk_id` values.
+6. Optional: jump to **Static Analysis** → *Analyze repository artifact* to run the detector pipeline on freshly harvested APKs and persist the accompanying reproducibility bundle.

 ## Repository layout (Device Analysis modules)